Please welcome my guest blogger today, Gabriela Simmons, with her post on using books to teach kids another language.

 - If they answer in the “wrong” language just repeat the sentence in the “other” language.

 - Find bilingual books, so you can easily jump from one language to the other.
 Maybe dad reads the book in one language and mom in the other.
 It is just much easier for the reader than having to translate in parallel.

 - For lack of bilingual books, many popular books have been published in a diversity of languages (hint: many libraries in the US will have the English and the Spanish edition)

 - One that will have them cracking away, invent a crazy story around each of the pages, no need for it have anything to do with the real story.
 They will become very creative themselves in no time and often in more than one language.

 Bilingual Books make it easier to expand the vocabulary in the target languages.

 - Have them try a book they loved in the not so strong language and ask them what and why they preferred one or the other.

-- Visit libraries or bookstores whenever you are travelling to a country that uses your target language.
+- Visit libraries or bookstores whenever you are traveling to a country that uses your target language.
 Make it an event for the whole family.

 - As kids grow up and have more influence in one language, most probably through school, the larger the gap in proficiency levels between one language and the other will become.
 The longer you can help them keep it up, the better.